top of page

 Walking down the steps of the commuter plane, we carried only our backpacks because she wanted to travel light.
 She had told me the island was small enough to see everything on bicycles.

-I wanted to look closer at the small wooden homes and buildings that huddled off against the western mountains, but Lily rode ahead of me and wouldn’t stop.
+I wanted to slow down and look closer at the small wooden homes and buildings that huddled against the western mountains, but Lily rode ahead of me and wouldn’t stop.
 It seemed her only interest was getting to Nadeloi.
-This was strange because I’d never seen her act like this before.
+This troubled me because I’d never seen her act like this.

 “Keep up with me,” she yelled back without turning around, her blond hair following her.

 The land, unaffected by the modern world, provided no sound except for the birds and the sea waves.
 The ocean and the green, western mountains were striking.
-I wanted to stop and appreciate them, but I had to catch up with Lily.
-It troubled me why she wouldn’t slow down.
+I wanted to appreciate them, but kept falling behind Lily.

 Before arriving in Tanneuni, she had always been patient with me and generous with her time with her math students.
 She would make them homemade cookies when they practiced their lessons and even give them short piano performances.